daughters-in-tech/dit-2025/README.md

 Do not fork this project until closer to the event, just in case anything changes on the template.

-After forking, you can remove this warning.
+After creating your own fork, you can remove this warning.

 ---